geneontology/geneontology.github.io/_docs/contributing-go.md

 * The easiest way is to contact the [GO helpdesk](http://help.geneontology.org/) with your request.
 * We encourage users to create tickets in the [GO-annotation tracking system](https://github.com/geneontology/go-annotation/issues).
 This allows you to monitor the progress on work on the issue, and participate in the discussion among GO annotation team members.
 Instructions about how to create an account and use the GitHub repository can be found [here](/docs/how-to-submit-requests/).

-### 3. Creating a GitHub ticket
-+ Go to the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues){:target="blank"}.
-+ Click on the green 'New Issue' button.
-+ Enter the subject of your request in the 'Title' field, which will be your queue to find the issue from the list of requests.
-+ Enter details of your request in the 'Leave a Comment' box (see 'Gather all necessary information' section above).
-+ Press the 'Submit new issue' button at the bottom of the box.

 ## Contributing new GO annotations